mcclatchy/docpub/docpub-planning-notes.md

 # To-do list

+* TK: Issues from Stuart upload
+	* newsroom not auto-set
+		* it was not this: bc it wasn't set at User level, so I need to remove that as the source and just pull from list)
+	* doc set to public but went to doccloud as private

 * TK: Is there a good solution for populating a user's newsroom field in `DocumentCloudCredentials` when no password is present?
 	* we would need a new model (`UserInfo`? `UserMeta`), but would it have any info beyond `newsroom`?